Red Velvet Layer Cake with Cream Cheese Frosting

 Enough red velvet rambling, let me tell you about my specific recipe.
 There are reasons I use specific ingredients, certain amounts, and unique mixing techniques, so pay attention if you’re looking to recreate this cake at home.

-Important red velvet cake tip #5: Buttermilk is a must.
+- Important red velvet cake tip #5: Buttermilk is a must.
 A little tangy, a lot of moisture, and ultra creamy.
 You can’t make this red velvet cake without it!
 Besides what buttermilk does for the taste and texture of red velvet cake, it also helps to activate the baking soda to leaven the cake.
 The vinegar does too- and it helps brighten the red color.
 Don’t get scared, a touch of vinegar is normal in red velvet desserts!
 You cannot taste it.
 Back to buttermilk, though.
 You can make a DIY version at home that works wonderfully in this red velvet cake recipe.
-In fact, in my cake testing (who wants to raid my freezer full of red velvet cake?)
-I tried both ways.
-Using actual buttermilk and using the DIY version.
+In fact, I tried both ways in my recipe testing.
+(Who wants to raid my freezer full of red velvet cake?)
 Both fantastic and identical in appearance, texture, and flavor.
 See my recipe notes for how to make a DIY buttermilk if you do not keep it on hand.

 I really want you to make this cake, but I just have a couple more things before I leave you with the recipe.
 The cake layers are very thick.
 I love the look of nice, thick layers in a red velvet cake.
 You can bake this cake into three layers instead of two.
-Please see my recipe notes for further information.
+See recipe notes.

 As I mention above, I love to use cream cheese frosting on my red velvet cakes.
 You can use another frosting you like such as vanilla or chocolate.
 In my opinion, cream cheese pairs best with the flavor of red velvet.
 I decorate the cake with cake crumbs.
 These are crumbs from the cake layers themselves.
 The cakes bake up to be quite tall, so I level them off with a large serrated knife and then crumble up that thin piece of cake to use as garnish.
 Pretty easy, right?
 Waste not want not.